 Prock made his professional drag racing debut at the 2019 season opening Winternationals in Pomona, California where he earned his first career round win.
 TheTop Fuel standout continued to impress throughout the season building his resume with competitive passes in the .70s and .80s before powering the Montana Brand / Rocky Mountain Twist dragster to the winner’s circle for the first time at the Northwest Nationals in Seattle, Washington.
 He went on to clinch a spot in the Countdown to the Championship at the U.S. Nationals and was the only rookie in the nitro categories to do so.
 At the AAA Texas Fall Nationals, Prock piloted his 11,000-horsepower machine to a career-best elapsed time of 3.688-seconds and top speed of 334.40 mph.

-Prock finished the 2019 season eighth in the points standings with one win, five semifinal appearances and most notably the 2019 Auto Club Road to the Future award, the NHRA’s rookie of the year award.
+Prock finished the 2019 season eighth in the points standings with one win, five semifinal appearances and most notably the 2019 NHRA Rookie of the Year award.

 After John Force Racing took a step back in 2020 due to the pandemic, Prock worked on the crew of Robert Hight’s Funny Car team under his father, crew chief Jimmy Prock, in 2021.
 Prock made his return to the seat of his Montana Brand / Rocky Mountain Twist dragster in the 2022 NHRA Camping World Drag Racing season.
 Prock began his second year of full-time driving duties with one national event win from his rookie season under his belt.